 Cynthia: San Antonio Japanese course instructor

-...in the fall at Johns Hopkins.
+...my PhD in Neuroscience in the fall at Johns Hopkins.
 I have been tutoring high school students outside of class in college and involved in STEM academics and research mentorship as well as a translation program from and to English outside of class.
 I speak Japanese and French, and I have taken the PSATs, SATs, 10 APs, and the GREs successfully.
-I would be willing to help with any of these subjects, with math, science, and languages being more...
+I would be willing to help with any of these subjects, with math, science,...

 Education & Certification